 Features, interviews, podcasts and a monthly blog exploring how learning a new language opens up worlds of possibilities, changes your outlook - and boosts your brain!
 Life is more interesting in more than one language.
 Find out more here...

+The 10th German Film Festival will take place from 29 August until 30 September this year.
 Discover and enjoy ten new film productions from Austria, Switzerland and Germany.

 Anti-liberal, nationalistic movements are gaining in strength around the world.
 Why are populist tendencies on the rise?
 How can the values of democracy be protected?